Hexagon/pup/docs/examples/plugins/README.md

 ## PluginApi

 The PluginApi class is the main API for interacting with Pup from a plugin.
-It exposes methods for managing processes and listening to events.
+It exposes methods for managing processes and listening to events, the class also exposes some paths that may be useful for
+plugins:

 To use the PluginApi, access it through the pup parameter in your custom plugin's constructor: